 James Webb Space Telescope Night at the NASA Goddard Visitor Center

-Visitors learn about NASA's new space telescope at the James Webb Space Telescope Night at the NASA Goddard Visitor Center on August 26, 2010.
+Lead Scientist, Amber Straughn and Observatory Manager, Paul Geithner experiment with a new exhibit before their lectures at James Webb Space Telescope Night at the NASA Goddard Visitor Center on August 26, 2010

 Credit: NASA/GSFC/Bill Hrybyk